paulkr/Pokemon-Arena/README.md

 TODO
 ----

-- [ ] Attack feature for user
-- [ ] Attack feature for enemy
 - [ ] Move java files to lib folder
 - [ ] Update javadocs
 - [ ] Create methods for special attacks in Pokemon object

+bugs:
-- [ ] Remove selected Pokemon from enemy options
+- [ ] If enemy starts, no select options and just ends
+- [ ] Reset turn energy up not working